-Adding more security to the email flow will automatically increase the level of trust from the ISPs and webmails, leading to a higher delivery rate and a better inbox placement rate.
+Adding more security to the email flow will automatically increase trust from the ISPs and webmails, leading to a higher delivery rate and a better inbox placement rate.

-When the identity of a sender cannot be authenticated, the email looks less reliable and as a consequence, mailbox providers may reject the email or send it through additional filters to determine whether it should be delivered in the inbox or not.
+When the identity of a sender cannot be authenticated, the email looks less reliable.
+As a consequence, mailbox providers may reject the email or send it through additional filters to determine whether it should be delivered to the inbox or not.
 The chances of delivering in the spam folder or being blocked by mailbox providers are much higher without domain authentication.

 Sign your emails with your own domain name

-By default, all your emails are digitally signed by Sendinblue, but you have the possibility to personalize your domain signature by authenticating your domain.
+By default, all your emails are digitally signed by Sendinblue, but you can personalize your domain signature by authenticating your domain.

 When an email is sent, the recipient's server runs some checks to see if the message is legitimate and sent by an authorized sender.
-These checks are possible with the implementation of two protocols on the sender domain: DKIM and SPF.
+These checks are possible by implementing the DKIM protocol on the sender domain.

 How can I authenticate my domain?

-To authenticate your domain, you need to configure the records provided by Sendinblue on your domain host.
-Learn how to authenticate your domain in our dedicated article Authenticate your domain to improve the deliverability of your emails (DKIM, SPF).
+To authenticate your domain, you need to configure the DKIM record provided by Sendinblue on your domain host.
+Learn how to authenticate your domain in our dedicated article Authenticate your domain to improve the deliverability of your emails (DKIM).

 If you have a question, feel free to contact our support team by creating a ticket from your account.
 If you don't have an account yet, you can contact us here.